-165 We are interested in characterizing the checkerboard patterns in satellite data as a way to determine the degree of realism in the model data, so the specific time period of satellite data used for analysis is arbitrary.
+We are interested in characterizing the checkerboard patterns in satellite data as a way to determine the degree of realism in the model data, so the specific time period of satellite data used for analysis is arbitrary.
 We choose to use daily mean data over 2005-2009.
 Since the checkerboard pattern is most visible in cloud liquid water path and precipitation fields, we use comparable satellite estimates of these fields to provide a baseline of the spatial distribution of these quantities.

 Satellite estimates of cloud liquid water path are provided by the Multisensor Advanced Climatology of Liquid Water Path (MAC-LWP) data product (Elsaesser et al., 2017).
 We use a daily-resolution version of the product (McCoy et al., 2020), with LWP estimates provided on a 1.0°x1.0° equiangular grid that is then regridded to the ne30pg2 grid used by the model.
 MAC-LWP additionally provides total (cloud plus precipitating) liquid water path estimates (TLWP), and we use TLWP to create a gridded quality control mask that hashes regions for which the ratio of LWP to TLWP is less than 0.6, broadly following the recommendation in Elsaesser et al. (2017).
-Hashed regions envelope grid boxes for which LWP estimates exhibit substan-

-175 tial uncertainty (and potential systematic bias) due to errors in isolating and quantifying the cloud liquid water radiometeric signature from that of the total liquid water radiometeric signature in microwave retrievals.
+Hashed regions envelope grid boxes for which LWP estimates exhibit substantial uncertainty (and potential systematic bias) due to errors in isolating and quantifying the cloud liquid water radiometeric signature from that of the total liquid water radiometeric signature in microwave retrievals.

-The Global Precipitation Measurement (GPM) mission, the successor to the Tropical Rainfall Measurement Mission (TRMM), was launched in 2014 with the goal of producing accurate and reliable estimates of global precipitation with all available data TRMM and GPM eras (Hou et al., 2014).
-The Integrated Multi-satellite Retrievals for GPM (IMERG) combines several satel-

-180 lite datasets to produce an integrated rainfall data product that has proven to perform well in various regions (Anjum et al.,

-2018; Kim et al., 2017).
-Daily mean IMERG data is available on a $0.1^{\circ}x0.1^{\circ}$ grid, which is much finer than the grid used for the model simulations used here.
-To facilitate direct comparison we regrid the IMERG data to the ne30pg2 model grid, as well as a $1.0^{\circ}x1.0^{\circ}$ equiangular grid to match the MAC-LWP data.
+The Global Precipitation Measurement (GPM) mission, the successor to the Tropical Rainfall Measurment Mission (TRMM), was launched in 2014 with the goal of producing accurate and reliable estimates of global precipitation with all available data TRMM and GPM eras (Hou et al., 2014).
+The Integrated Multi-satellite Retrievals for GPM (IMERG) combines several satellite datasets to produce an integrated rainfall data product that has proven to perform well in various regions (Anjum et al., 2018; Kim et al., 2017).
+Daily mean IMERG data is available on a 0.1°x0.1° grid, which is much finer than the grid used for the model simulations used here.
+To facilitate direct comparison we regrid the IMERG data to the ne30pg2 model grid, as well as a 1.0°x1.0° equiangular grid to match the MAC-LWP data.